webdiscus/html-bundler-webpack-plugin/README.md

 > **Warning**
 >
-> Splitting CSS to many chunks is principal impossible.
+> Splitting CSS to many chunks is principally impossible.
 Splitting works only for JS files.

-Using the bundler plugin all your styles MUST be specified directly in template, not in Webpack entry.
+Using the bundler plugin, all your style source files should be specified directly in the template.
-Unlike using the mini-css-extract-plugin and html-webpack-plugin, using the bundler plugin you cannot import a style in JavaScript.
-Importing a style in JavaScript is a dirty hack, BAD practice.
+You can import style files in JavaScript, like it works using the `mini-css-extract-plugin` and `html-webpack-plugin`, but it is a **dirty hack**, **bad practice**, processing is **slow**, avoid it if possible.

-So far as the style files must be manually defined in the template, you can separate the styles into multiple bundles yourself.
+You can separate the styles into multiple bundles yourself.

 For example, there are style files used in your app: